Government warned over Wanganui Collegiate

 Ms Parata dismissed criticism, saying advice came from officials and a range of government departments and the Cabinet made the decision.

-Next story in National: Man in custody after stand-off in Blenheim
+Next story in New Zealand: Man in custody after stand-off in Blenheim

 Copyright © 2013, Radio New Zealand